-Nonetheless, for the majority of people out in life the daily grind, whether you like it or not, is sheer reality.
-You work hard, you look for something better and regardless of how great your work environment may be, if company Z offers you that much more than your current boss can give you, than a majority of folks would leave.
+Nonetheless, for the majority of people out in life the daily grind, whether you like it or not, is a sheer reality.
+You work hard, you look for something better, and regardless of how great your work environment may be if company Z offers you that much more than your current boss can give you, than a majority of folks will leave.

 There are loads of things that motivate people that are not directly tied to any form of monetary benefit which will inspire and increase performance within teams at any company.
 Whether that’s working on something you love, having an actual company culture you identify with, working with people that inspire you to achieve greatness, working for someone that’s not a jacka** because they believe that the title in their signature makes them god.